mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

 ### Poster PDF upload key handling

+#### Optional upload key shortcut procedure
+An option to the whole following section is to provide BCOS from the start with a CSV file containing the required poster upload keys.
+To do this, run the `$REPO_ROOT/scripts/abstracts_uploadkey_csv.py` script with a CSV file that has been created with data from the abstracts server and the `$REPO_ROOT/$CONFERENCE_SHORT/server-resources/uploadersalt` salt string.
+This will add the upload keys to the resulting CSV file.
+When provided to BCOS, the online Posters spreadsheet and the subsequent json file should contain the upload keys from the beginning.
+If this is not an option, stick to the following procedure.

+#### "Traditional" upload key handling
 Poster authors have to upload their PDFs and video URLs via https://posters.bc.g-node.org.
 To do this, they require a poster upload key.
 The keys are tied to the poster abstract UUID from abstracts.g-node.org.
 The service at posters.bc.g-node.org requires a `posters.json` file containing the full poster information, poster abstract and upload key.
 To create this from scratch, a couple of steps are required:

-- use the `posters.json` file with the salt hash string from `BCCN_Conference/BC2X/server-resources/uploadersalt` to create the upload keys tied to the abstracts UUID.
+- use the `posters.json` file with the salt hash string from `$REPO_ROOT/$CONFERENCE_SHORT/server-resources/uploadersalt` to create the upload keys tied to the abstracts UUID.

   ```bash